CharlesTack/mentalhealth/README.md

 ### Future ideas:

 - Implement a section of positive affirmation messages for regular visitors to refer to.
-- Add ability to email positive messages to self
+- Add ability to email positive messages to self.
+- Increase contrast between colours for greater accessibility.
+- Add section for mental health careers.

 ## Design: